WebDevStudios/constant-contact-forms/readme.txt

 * Updated: Guzzle library to version 5.3.2.
 * Updated: Code quality regarding translated text, namespaces, and returned value consistency.
 * Updated: Added minimum PHP version to plugin readme for use on WordPress.org.
+* Updated: Reduced cache time for account information so changes reflect in WP admin more quickly.

 = 1.3.6 =
 * Fixed: Validate and potentially create full urls for values passed into custom "redirect to url" values.
 Prevents unintended destinations from partial urls.